 With over 440 Hudson-branded stores and a 30-year heritage in travel retail, Hudson is one of North America's leading travel essentials brands.
 We believe that we have built a reputation among travelers as a reliable destination to meet their needs and preferences when traveling.
+According to an Ipsos Market Research survey conducted in 2017, more travelers who shop at airports would prefer to shop at Hudson stores than at any other travel news, gift and convenience retail store.
 Our customers look for Hudson stores for personal items, gifts for loved ones or a convenient stop for food and beverages.
 We have also leveraged the strength of the Hudson brand to become one of the leading airport retailers in the United States for many international consumer brands such as Godiva Chocolates, Papyrus, Mophie, SwissGear, Sony and Belkin.
 We believe the iconic Hudson brand anchors our proposals for concessions and provides us with a competitive advantage.